Martyrdom in the Baháʼí Faith

 “…in the grand reception hall of the Elysee Palace hotel where the entire suite of one hundred and fifty Persians were awaiting His Majesty, this one American woman, the only woman in this large group of men, stepped forward and handed to His Majesty the petition she had faithfully written.
 Lua also delivered a forceful speech suggesting that such 'uncivilized' cruelty was shaming Persia, and that if the mullás examined the history of Islam, 'they would soon see that the shedding of blood is not a means of annulling, but rather the cause of promulgating every religious movement.'
 Lua then told the assembled men a heartrending story of a woman whose husband, brother and eleven year-old son were viciously killed by mobs, and when the woman 'throws herself upon their mangled corpses' she 'is beaten into insensibility'.
 Lua asked the Shah, '…is it justice on the part of your Majesty to allow such heinous crimes to go unpunished?"...
 For the sake of justice, in large part for women, [Lua] boldly puts herself forward to stand alone in a group of men against the orthodoxy of the mullahs and the state, ... considered of little account, and, moreover, a western woman, stereotypically morally suspect in eastern male eyes..., considered ritually 'unclean' by Muslims, and worse, a Baháʼí, maligned in Persia ... relied only on words, ...[her] 'motherhood'[, h]er irresistible charm, her remarkable gifts as a teacher, her forceful character and unique personality...."
 The Shah agreed to intercede on behalf of the Baháʼís though conditions in Iran only subsided a few years.

 Baháʼís continued to be persecuted in predominantly Muslim countries, like Morocco in 1962-3 and especially in Iran where over 200 Baháʼís were executed between 1978 and 1998.
-Because the Baháʼí Faith has no clergy, the adherents will chose a Spiritual Assembly, at a local or national level, to carry out the affairs of the community.
+Because the Baháʼí Faith has no clergy, the adherents will choose a Spiritual Assembly, at a local or national level, to carry out the affairs of the community.
 Following the 1979 Iranian Revolution, the Iranian authorities executed three consecutive National Spiritual Assemblies: all nine members, plus two staff, in 1980; eight of the nine replacement members, in 1981; and seven of the next nine replacement members, between 1984 and 1987.
 Such deaths are also considered martyrdom.
 Mona Mahmudnizhad, one of the martyrs, is the subject of the Mark Perry play A Dress for Mona and Doug Cameron's song "Mona With the Children".